umontreal-simul/latnetbuilder/README.md

 	cd latbuilder

-### Configuring the Compiler to Use the C++11 Standard

-The appropriate compiler flags should set in the `project-config.jam` file, which can be found at the root of the source distribution, in order to support the C++11 standard.
-For example, with GCC 4.7, one can set:

-	project latsoft : requirements <cxxflags>"-std=c++11" ;

 ### Compiling Lattice Builder

-Change the current directory to the root or the source distribution.
+**Note:**
+The commands below should work verbatim under Linux and OS X systems.
+For Windows systems, every instance of `./waf` should be replaced with `python waf`, assuming that the Python executable (`python.exe`) is accessible from the system `%PATH%` environment variable.
+Otherwise, the full path to the `python.exe` executable should be used.

+Lattice Builder can be built using the [waf](https://code.google.com/p/waf/) build system.
+It is included with the source code, so there is no need to download it separately.

-First, compile the auxiliary tools that are needed to generate part of the source code in Lattice Builder, with:
+From the root of the source tree, configure the project with:

-	b2 /tools

-Then, prepare a binary distribution of Lattice Builder with:

-	b2 /latbuilder//install --prefix=<dist-prefix>

-where `<dist-prefix>` must be replaced with the directory into which Lattice Builder should be installed.
-The above command installs the `latbuilder` executable under the `<dist-prefix>/bin` directory.
+    ./waf configure

+In order to specify where to install Lattice Builder and where to find the Boost and FFTW libraries, consider using the options `--prefix`, `--boost` and `--fftw` described by running

+    ./waf --help

+Next, compile the library and program with:

+    ./waf build

+If the build process completed successfully, the software can be installed
+with:

+    ./waf install

 ## Using the Lattice Builder Program

-If the compilation suceeded, the following command should output the installed version of Lattice Builder:
+If the installation suceeded, the following command should output the installed version of Lattice Builder:

 	<dist-prefix>/bin/latbuilder --version